-Class 5 is comprised of Claims subject to subordination under 11 U.S.C. § 510(b) becausethey arise from the rescission of a purchase or sale of a security of the Debtor or an affiliate of theDebtor, for damages arising from the purchase or sale of such a security, or for reimbursement orcontribution on account of such a claim.
-The Claims of the plaintiffs in the ERISA Action and theSecurities Class Action are presently classified in this Class.
-If the Court enters a Final Order findingthat the Allowed Claims should be subordinated pursuant to 11 U.S.C. § 510(b), then the Creditorsshall receive the treatment proposed below.
-If the Court enters a Final Order finding that theAllowed Claims should not be subordinated pursuant to 11 U.S.C. § 510(b), then the Creditors shallreceive the same treatment provided for in the appropriate class of Unsecured Creditors.
-Class 5 is unimpaired because the Holders retain their legal, equitable and contractual rights as determined by 1 the Final Order of the Bankruptcy Court.- Moreover, the Holders of Section 510(b) Claims may be 2 satisfied by insurance by agreement with the Debtor The amount of any such Allowed Claim shall be 3 4 reduced in whole or part to the extent the Holder of such Allowed Claim receives proceeds of 5 insurance policies in satisfaction thereof.
+Class 5 is comprised of Claims subject to subordination under 11 U.S.C. § 510(b) because they arise from the rescission of a purchase or sale of a security of the Debtor or an affiliate of the

+Debtor, for damages arising from the purchase or sale of such a security, or for reimbursement or contribution on account of such a claim.
+The Claims of the plaintiffs in the ERISA Action and the Securities Class Action are presently classified in this Class.
+If the Court enters a Final Order finding that the Allowed Claims should be subordinated pursuant to 11 U.S.C. § 510(b), then the Creditors shall receive the treatment proposed below.
+If the Court enters a Final Order finding that the Allowed Claims should not be subordinated pursuant to 11 U.S.C. § 510(b), then the Creditors shall receive the same treatment provided for in the appropriate class of Unsecured Creditors.
+Class 5 is unimpaired because the Holders retain their legal, equitable and contractual rights as determined by the Final Order of the Bankruptcy Court.
+The amount of any such Allowed Claim shall be reduced in whole or part to the extent the Holder of such Allowed Claim receives proceeds of insurance policies in satisfaction thereof.
 The Holders of Claims in Class 5 are not entitled to Vote.
-6 The following chart describes the treatment provided for Holders of Class 5 Claims under the Plan: 7 Class Impaired Description Treatment 8 5 Section 510(b) Claims No It must be determined by a final Order that that 9 the Claims in this Class are (a) Allowed Class 5 Claims and (b) subject to subordination under 11 10 U.S.C. § 510(b), then the Holder of the Allowed Class 5 Section 510(b) Claim will receive 11 newly-issued common stock in the Reorganized Debtor in full and final satisfaction of its 12 Allowed Section 510(b) Claim.
-The percentage 13 interest of common stock to which such Holders will be entitled shall be based upon the average 14 trading value of the common stock of the shares of the Reorganized Debtor for the thirty days 15 preceding the date on which any Section 510(b) Claims become Allowed Section 510(b) Claims 16 if such allowance occurs after the Effective Date 17 If the Court determines in a Final Order that the 18 Allowed Class 5 Claim is not subject to subordination under 11 U.S.C. § 510(b), then the 19 Holder of the Allowed Class 5 Claim will receive the same treatment as Allowed Class 3A 20 General Unsecured Claims.
-21 Certain Allowed Class 5 Claims may be reduced
+The following chart describes the treatment provided for Holders of Class 5 Claims under the Plan:

+1 Class Description Impaired Treatment 5 Section 510(b) Claims No It must be determined by a final Order that that the Claims in this Class are (a) Allowed Class 5 Claims and (b) subject to subordination under 11 U.S.C. § 510(b), then the Holder of the Allowed Class 5 Section 510(b) Claim will receive newly-issued common stock in the Reorganized Debtor in full and final satisfaction of its Allowed Section 510(b) Claim.
+The percentage interest of common stock to which such Holders will be entitled shall be based upon the average trading value of the common stock of the shares of the Reorganized Debtor for the thirty days preceding the date on which any Section 510(b) Claims become Allowed Section 510(b) Claims if such allowance occurs after the Effective Date.
+If the Court determines in a Final Order that the Allowed Class 5 Claim is not subject to subordination under 11 U.S.C. § 510(b), then the Holder of the Allowed Class 5 Claim will receive the same treatment as Allowed Class 3A General Unsecured Claims.
+Certain Allowed Class 5 Claims may be reduced